Effects of intertube dipole-dipole interactions in nearly integrable one-dimensional $^{162}$Dy gases: Experimental setup and its modeling

 \subsection{Modeling the state preparation in uncoupled 1D gases}

 To describe the experimental results, in Ref.~\cite{li_zhang_23} we averaged the observables over all the tubes.
-We assumed that each tube is in thermal equilibrium after the state preparation, so the parameters that need to be determined, for each tube $l$ at position $(y_l, z_l)$, are the number of atoms $N_l$ and the temperature $T_l$.
-In Fig.~\ref{fig:schematic}(c), we illustrate the modeling and assumptions used to determine $N_l$ and $T_l$.
+We assumed that each tube is in thermal equilibrium after the state preparation, so the parameters that need to be determined, for each tube $\ell$ at position $(y_\ell, z_\ell)$, are the number of atoms $N_\ell$ and the temperature $T_\ell$.
+In Fig.~\ref{fig:schematic}(c) we illustrate the modeling and assumptions used to determine $N_\ell$ and $T_\ell$.

-Before turning on the 2D optical lattice, the system is in a 3D BEC with a total atom number $N_{\rm tot}$ and a temperature $T_{\rm 3D}$ (left panel).
-As the 2D lattice is ramped up, the atoms begin to be confined in coupled (number fluctuating) quasi-1D gases.
-We assumed that, at a certain lattice depth $U^*_{\rm 2D}$, the system decouples into independent 1D gases with a fixed number of atoms (middle panel).
-We also assumed that all the tubes are in thermal equilibrium at the same temperature $T^*_{\rm 2D}$ at decoupling.
+Initially, the system is in a 3D BEC with total atom number $N_{\rm tot}$ and temperature $T_{\rm 3D}$ (left panel).
+As the 2D lattice is ramped up, the atoms are confined in coupled (number fluctuating) quasi-1D gases.
+We assumed that, at a lattice depth $U^*_{\rm 2D}$, the system decouples into independent 1D gases with fixed atom number (middle panel), and that all the tubes are in thermal equilibrium at the same temperature $T^*_{\rm 2D}$.

-Under these assumptions, and having knowledge of $N_{\rm tot}$ and the confining potentials along all directions, we used the thermodynamic Bethe ansatz~\cite{yang_yang_69} (TBA, which describes 1D homogeneous Bose gases with contact interactions at finite temperature) and the LDA (to account for the confining potentials) to determine the atom number $N_l$ and entropy $S^*_l$ in each tube at the decoupling point for a dense grid of values of $U^*_{\rm 2D}$ and $T^*_{\rm 2D}$. $U^*_{\rm 2D}$ determines the contact interaction parameter $g^*_{1D}$ via Eq.~\eqref{eq:g1d}.
+Under these assumptions and having knowledge of $N_{\rm tot}$ and the confining potentials in all directions, we used the thermodynamic Bethe ansatz~\cite{yang_yang_69} (TBA) (which describes 1D homogeneous Bose gases with contact interactions at finite temperature) and the LDA (to account for the confining potentials) to determine the atom number $N_\ell$ and entropy $S^*_\ell$ in each tube at the decoupling point for a dense grid of values of $U^*_{\rm 2D}$ and $T^*_{\rm 2D}$.
+The lattice depth $U^*_{\rm 2D}$ determines the contact interaction parameter $g^*_{\rm 1D}$ via Eq.~\eqref{eq:g1d}.
 We stress that, in the experiments, it is unlikely that all the tubes decouple at a single lattice depth $U^*_{\rm 2D}$.
-However, in Ref.~\cite{li_zhang_23}, we found that the theoretical results are not very sensitive to the decoupling depth $U^*_{\rm 2D}$ near to the optimal $U^*_{\rm 2D}$ and $T^*_{\rm 2D}$.
-(However, they are more sensitive to the value of $T^*_{\rm 2D}$.)
+However, in Ref.~\cite{li_zhang_23} the theoretical results were found to be robust to changes in decoupling depth $U^*_{\rm 2D}$ near the optimal $U^*_{\rm 2D}$ and $T^*_{\rm 2D}$.
+(They are more sensitive to the value of $T^*_{\rm 2D}$.)
 Therefore, the assumption of a single decoupling depth is expected to be a reasonable approximation for our system.